The-0riginals/Course-3---Version-Control/README.md

 ex: `grep "hello" file1.txt`: this command will search for the string "hello" in file1.txt

 `ls -l | grep txt`: this command will search for the string "txt" in the output of the ls command

+### git stuffs note for week 3:
+staged -> committed -> pushed
+The staged area is used to prepare all your files and changes for committing.

+- HEAD: a pointer to the most recent commit of the current branch( the branch that you are currently on) with hash-id

+- diff: a command that is used to compare two files and display the differences between them, Individual files, branches, and commits can all be compared with Git diff.

+- blame: a command that is used to display the last person who modified each line of a file `git blame <ID><Author><Date><Time><Line number><Content>` `git blame -L 1,5 file1.txt`: this command will display the last person who modified the lines 1 to 5 of file1.txt

+ex: `git blame file1.txt`: this command will display the last person who modified each line of file1.txt